j-pride/manual/manual.md

 new CustomerAdater(customer).create();
 ```

 You can insert multiple records successively using the same entity (and adapter) by changing the entity's data and repeatedly call create().
 This is OK for small amounts of inserts.
-If you have to insert thousands or hundreds of thousands records, you better work with the class pm.pride.PreparedInsert as explained in chapter [Mass Operations](#mass-operations).
+If you have to insert thousands or hundreds of thousands records, you better work with the class pm.pride.PreparedInsert as explained in chapter [Prepared Operations](#prepared-operations).

 If the addressed database table has auto-increment rows, you can specify these rows in the descriptor by a call of method auto() with a list of column names.
 In this case you leave the appropriate attributes uninitialized, and after creation PriDE will set them according to the values generated by the database.
 Expressing auto-incrementation in a database table definition is always a bit vendor-specific as well as the supported generation features in general.
 Supposed you are still experimenting with the SQLite database from the [Quick Start Tutorial](#quick-start-tutorial), you could create a modification of the CUSTOMER table as follows to make the ID and auto-increment row: